BruceEckel/SummerTechForum-hugo/content/ideas/index.md

 weight: 170
 ---

+- Wall page for go-to-dinner groups.
+Take new people.
+Suggest reservations.

 - Emphasize speaking style and making room for others; creating a safe space.
 Put at beginning of opening session.
 - Session about new people; those who have come before can only ask questions